-- Where specific funding arrangements mean there is a finite date - To cover a period of paid / unpaid leave where the end date is known - To cover a secondment when an end date is known - To cover a vacancy where an appointment has been made but the appointee has not been able to take up the post immediately - 7.7 Fixed term contracts normally end automatically when they reach their agreed date.
-There is no need to give notice to the employee of the contract reaching end date.
+- Where specific funding arrangements mean, there is a finite date - To cover a period of paid / unpaid leave where the end date is known - To cover a secondment when an end date is known - To cover a vacancy where an appointment has been made but the appointee has not been able to take up the post immediately - 7.7 Fixed term contracts normally end automatically when they reach their agreed end date.
+There is no need to give notice to the employee of the contract reaching its end date.
 However, if a fixed-term contract is not renewed, this is considered to be a dismissal and the employee may have accrued employment rights.
-It is therefore advisable to discuss the end of the contract with the employee in advance. - 7.8 If a fixed-term contract lasts two years or more and it is not renewed, by reason of redundancy, the employee has a right to a redundancy payment. - 7.9 Fixed-term or temporary contracts should only be used: - Where there is a need for work for a specific task or project and/or - To cover absence for a limited time only and/or - Where there is time-limited funding for a post - 7.10 All fixed-term and temporary positions, including those of 6 months or less, shouldbe advertised externally and recruited to using the School's recruitment procedure. - 7.11 The Head Teacher should regularly monitor and review all current fixed term and temporary contracts to determine: - The business case for engaging each employee on a fixed-term or temporary contract - The length of continuous employment for each employee
+It is therefore advisable to discuss the end of the contract with the employee in advance. - 7.8 If a fixed-term contract lasts two years or more and it is not renewed, by reason of redundancy, the employee has a right to a redundancy payment. - 7.9 Fixed-term or temporary contracts should only be used: - Where there is a need for work for a specific task or project and/or - To cover absence for a limited time only and/or - Where there is time-limited funding for a post

-- The number of extensions, renewals or continuous contracts given to each employee - Whether there is a need for the work to continue beyond the current contract period - 7.12 Fixed term and temporary contracts should not normally be of more than 12 months duration and should be terminated with the appropriate notice. - 7.13 If there is a need for employment to be extended beyond 24 months, the post should be advertised and recruited to on a permanent basis.
+- 7.10 The Head Teacher should regularly monitor and review all current fixed term and temporary contracts to determine: - The business case for engaging each employee on a fixed-term or temporary contract - The length of continuous employment for each employee - The number of extensions, renewals or continuous contracts given to each employee - Whether there is a need for the work to continue beyond the current contract period - 7.11 Fixed term and temporary contracts should not normally be of more than 12 months duration and should be terminated with the appropriate notice. - 7.12 If there is a need for employment to be extended beyond 24 months, the post should be advertised and recruited to on a permanent basis.
 Any employee on fixed-term contracts for 4 or more years will automatically become a permanent employee, unless the employer can show there is a good business reason not to do so.
 Head Teachers may seek advice from an HR Employment Relations Adviser regarding the renewal of fixed term contracts.